 Defense and National Security

-Congress has no greater responsibility than to provide our military with the training and resources it needs to meet the growing security challenges around the world.
+Congress has no greater responsibility than to provide our military with the training and resources needed to confront the mounting security challenges and threats around the world.
 As a senior member of the House Appropriations Subcommittee on Defense, I am a champion for a strong national defense and returning fiscal discipline to the Pentagon.
-I support a strong military and believe one of my greatest responsibilities is to support a force postured to meet the challenges of the 21st century.
+I will continue to support a strong military well-equipped to face the challenges of the 21st century.

 Supporting our National Guard and Reserves

-The National Guard provides a broad range of capabilities and is essential to our war fighting strategy.
-The Guard participates in exercises with allied forces, serves as the first line of defense for threats to the homeland and responds to disasters.
-The Reserves provide operational flexibility and strategic depth to combatant commanders as a key part of our national security architecture.
-As world events require, the Guard and Reserve will have a long and enduring role.
+The National Guard provides a broad range of capabilities and is essential to our war fighting strategy by participating in exercises and serving with allied forces all over the world.
+They serve as the first line of defense for threats to the homeland and provide critical emergency and disaster support.
+As a key part of our national security architecture, the Reserves provide operational flexibility and strategic depth to combatant commanders.
+Indeed, as world events require, the Guard and Reserve will have a long and enduring role.
 I support fairness in pay and benefits for all Guard and Reserve members, their families and retirees as they continue to play an essential role as part of the Total Force.

 Strengthening Fort Sill

-Located right in the Fourth District, Fort Sill is the largest field artillery complex in the world.
-Home to the primary training facility for field artillery Soldiers and Marines, worldwide, the Field Artillery School trains approximately 9,000 students a year in basic combat, one-station unit training and advanced individual training.
-The Air Defense Artillery (ADA) Branch returned to Fort Sill from Fort Bliss more than 10 years ago and is an integral part of the Fort Sill community.
+Located right in the Fourth District of Oklahoma, Fort Sill is the largest field artillery complex in the world.
+Home to the primary training facility for field artillery Soldiers and Marines worldwide, the Field Artillery School trains approximately 9,000 students at any given time in basic combat, one-station unit training and advanced individual training.
+The Air Defense Artillery (ADA) Branch returned to Fort Sill from Fort Bliss in 2010 and is an integral part of the Fort Sill community.
 Designated as the Fires Center of Excellence for the Army, soldiers and leaders are trained and educated in Fires readiness and joint operations.
 I will continue to support efforts to ensure the Fires community has the equipment, tools and infrastructure necessary to develop the right mix of capabilities for the future.
-During my tenure in Congress, Fort Sill has become the home of air defense artillery.
-This new mission has brought 2,500 new soldiers to Fort Sill and led to more than a billion dollars in new funding.
+I am proud that during my tenure in Congress, Fort Sill has become the home of air defense artillery.
+This mission has brought 2,500 new soldiers to Fort Sill and led to more than a billion dollars in new funding.

 Strengthening Tinker Air Force Base

-Recent improvements in manufacturing and quality control have made Tinker a nationwide leader in innovation.
-Resulting cost savings and increased capacity will allow Tinker to do even more work for the Air Force and other customers.
-Tinker has been a preeminent lead in its use of LEAN and Six Sigma Process Reform, which has greatly increased the utilization of depot capabilities.
+Continuous improvements in manufacturing processes and quality control have made the Tinker community a nationwide leader in innovation.
+Resulting cost savings and increased capacity will result in less down time for important aircraft and weapons systems and allow Tinker to do even more work for the Air Force and other customers.
+Tinker has been preeminent in its use of LEAN and Six Sigma Process Reform, which has greatly increased the utilization of depot capabilities.
 Throughout my time in Congress, I have worked with Tinker to ensure it has the resources needed to continually reform and rethink its depot maintenance process and adapt to the changing demands of an aging fleet.
-To find more information about Tinker AFB, visit tinker.af.mil.